urbit/the-urbit-book/book/care-and-feeding.md

 1. On your moon, permit your planet to have full access:  `:dojo|allow-remote-login ~sampel-palnet`.
 (You can actually skip this step for moons of a planet, but we'll include it for completeness' sake here.)
 2. On your planet, link to the moon's Dojo:  `|link ~sampel-palnet-sampel-palnet %dojo`.
 From your planet, you can now see a `dojo>` prompt linked to the moon's Dojo.
 (If you don't see this after it links, press `Ctrl`+`X` to cycle the linked apps at the CLI.)
 3. On your planet, you can type commands and they will propagate immediately to the moon's Dojo.
 Try some things like `+trouble` and `|hi ~zod`.
+(You can see a similar phenomenon if you open a webterm and have the `screen` CLI session open at the same time.)
 4. When you're done, on your moon, `:dojo|revoke-remote-login` as a security measure.
 (In general, you don't need to worry about this too much, but we want you to see it.)
 On your planet, `|unlink ~sampel-palnet-sampel-palnet %dojo`.